ucb-bar/chipyard/docs/Customization/Heterogeneous-SoCs.rst

     :end-before: DOC include end: DualBoomAndRocket

 In this example, the ``WithNBoomCores`` and ``WithNBigCores`` config fragments set up the default parameters for the multiple BOOM and Rocket cores, respectively.
-However, for BOOM, an extra fragment called ``WithLargeBooms`` is added to override the default parameters with a different set of more common default parameters.
+However, for BOOM, an extra config fragment called ``WithLargeBooms`` is added to override the default parameters with a different set of more common default parameters.
 This config fragment applies to all BOOM cores in the system and changes the parameters for each.

 Great!
 Now you have a heterogeneous setup with BOOMs and Rockets.